tsunami643/blog/_posts/2024-09-03-ti13-team-guide.md

 <code><font size="6">ARE YOU FUCKING KIDDING ME.</font></code>

 You'll notice I also wrote their manager on this roster list despite usually not doing that.
 Why?
 Take a shot every time someone mentions Jack "KBBQ" Chen on the EN broadcast whenever G2 x iG are playing.
-You'll be puking in the toilet before the draft even begins.
+You'll be puking in the toilet before the draft even starts.

 **How was their season?**